hopsoft/han/readme.md

 * The updated state supports the `delete` transition.
 * The deleted state doesn't support any transitions.

-**Note:** *The User resource is actually the same across all states.*
+**Note:** *The resource value is the same across all states.*
-*The difference being the available transitions from each state.*
+*The possible transitions are the only difference.*

+---

-Because HAN is concerned with resources (their states & transitions), it makes no assumptions related to API consumers & does not presume to dictate UI concerns.
+HAN does not make assumptions about API consumers.
+Neither does it presume to dictate UI concerns.

+---

 ## Data Structures